Navy Nurse Corps

 .

-The hospital dress made of starched cotton twill was closed by detachable white pearl buttons.
+The white hospital dress made of starched cotton twill was closed by detachable white pearl buttons.
 It was worn with a detachable belt of the same material.
 The dress had a small breast patch pocket on the left side and a big patch pocket on the right side of the skirt.
-The cuffs were closed with cuff links.
-A pair of big Navy Nurse Corps insignia were worn on the collar.
+The cuffs were closed with white cuff links.
+A pair of large pin-on Navy Nurse Corps insignia were worn on the collar.

 .